Tayyaba-Akbar956/MCP-PRACTICE/Instructions.md

 **Scope**: Requests 12 through 15 in `client.py` will execute automatically.
 These test resource listing and reading capabilities.

-> [!NOTE]
-> **Initialization Process**: For Phases 4, 5, and 6, `client.py` has been updated to automatically send the required `initialize` request (ID: 1) and `notifications/initialized` notification before performing tool calls.
-This ensures the server is properly initialized according to the MCP protocol.

 ## Phase 3: Testing Prompts (Requests 16-19)